jasperquak/selecting_markets_to_advertize_in/README.md

 ## About the data sources

-The data was extracted published by [FreeCodeCamp on Github](https://github.com/freeCodeCamp/2017-new-coder-survey).
+The data was published by [FreeCodeCamp on Github](https://github.com/freeCodeCamp/2017-new-coder-survey).

 See the contents of the Notebook for more details about the data used.